-Although having a functional kitchen along for the ride is one of the most attractive aspects of traveling by RV, there may still be times in your journeys when you can’t count on refrigeration.
+Although having a functional kitchen is one of the most attractive aspects of traveling by RV, there may still be times in your journeys when you need no refrigeration meals.

-For instance, you might be in a tiny camper van or Class B sleeper, many of which are too small to include a refrigerator in their limited space.
-Or maybe you’ve got a big Class A motorhome with a full-sized fridge, but you’re heading out on an extended, off-grid boon-docking adventure and don’t want to rely on your LP gas supply or generator.
+For instance, you might be in a tiny camper van that is too small to include a refrigerator in the limited space.
+Or maybe you’ve got a big Class A motorhome with a full-sized fridge, but you’re heading out on an extended, off-grid boondocking adventure and don’t want to rely on your LP gas supply or generator.

 Heck, maybe your RV’s refrigerator is simply broken.
-I mean, it happens, right?
+It happens, right?

-But no matter what’s separating you from twenty-first century food storage, you don’t have to resort to Slim Jims and potato chips for the duration of your stay… although you might have some junk food.
-It is a camping trip, after all!
+But no matter what’s separating you from twenty-first-century food storage, you don’t have to resort to Slim Jims and potato chips for the duration of your stay.

-You can actually whip up some surprisingly delicious, healthy, affordable and easy meals with no refrigeration, all from shelf-stable, nonperishable items.
-In fact, many no-refrigeration meals are even appropriate for various specialty diets, whether you’re vegetarian, vegan, or gluten-free.
+You can actually whip up some surprisingly delicious, healthy, affordable, and easy meals with no refrigeration, all from shelf-stable, non-perishable items.
+In fact, many no-refrigeration meals are even appropriate for special diets, whether you’re vegetarian, vegan, or gluten-free.

 Here are some ideas and guidelines to help get you started crafting delicious camping meals with no refrigeration.